Bike Portage County and Beyond

 (Last updated 9/17/24.
 Confirm changes, if in doubt.)

 If you frequent social media sites that discuss traditional cycling in any context, you will note that nothing stirs up stronger opinions than the topic of E-bikes on bike trails.
 Class 1, and often Class 2, E-bikes are perfectly legal on most trails.
-A few even allow Class 3 E-bikes, the fastest type.
+A few may even allow Class 3 E-bikes, the fastest type, but that is rare.

 https://codes.ohio.gov/ohio-revised-code/section-4511.522